I wrote a post on the quality of intimacy in west coast swing on my personal facebook page, which you can read here!

 This doesn’t mean much.
 I know very well that I am just talking quietly into the void.
 Bachata will be what bachata will be, whether I protest certain elements of it or not.
 I think that over time some of these hiccups will settle themselves, others may need some work, and others will probably be the same for a long time.

 I have also written a post about sexism in dance communities.
-This applies to bachata and to other communities as well, and I think it’s highly relevant to discussions like this one.
+This applies to all dance communities, and I think it’s highly relevant to discussions like this one.

 All of which is to say, these are the reasons I’m not really into bachata much these days.
 It’s a shame, because I love the dance.
 Fortunately, the London salseros have picked up the slack, and then some.